Armandelij/IOS-Guide/iOS Data and Networking/Core Data/Core Data Stack.md

 **Key Take Aways**
 > The managed object model is an instance of the MSMabagedObjectModel class and that it is what the data model of the Core Data represents.

+## Managed Object Context

+A managed object context is represented by an instance of the NSManagedObjectContexts class.
+It recieves model objects from the persistent store coordinator.

+The managed object context is teh object you will work with most as a developer.
+The NSManagedObjectContext class is seen as the workhorse of the Core Data framework because it creates, reads, updataed and deleted model objects.

+## Persistent Store Coordinator